gadget114514/UnityDirDPlugin/README.md

-# UnityDirDPlugin
+# UnityDirDPlugin: DirD Unity Editor Plugin

 DirD is simple folder browsing tool supporting drag and drop to other editor window.

-# DirD Unity Editor Plugin

-This Unity editor plugin browses folders.

 # Install
 Download dird.unitypackage from repository (as raw data)